-This is a leadership opportunity for 4-H members in grade 9 and up.
+This is a leadership opportunity for 4-H members in grades 9 and up.
 Represent your fellow 4-H'ers on the livestock show committee, serving with adult volunteers.

 What you'll do

-- Attend two face to face meetings during the year as youth representative
+- Attend two face-to-face meetings during the year as a youth representative

-- Participate in 2-4 calls during the year
+- Participate in two to four calls during the year

 - Staff a 4-H livestock information booth the first two days of the Minnesota State Fair